JoeHossam/penta-b/README.md

 ### React

-#### Pannel
+The frontend part includes 2 parts:

-The frontend has a pannel where you can:
+-   a pannel where you can:

     -   Pass command query
     -   Edit obstacles postions
     -   Reset

-#### Map

-This is a simple map to demonstrate the rover's and obstacles' positions
+-   a simple map to demonstrate the rover's and obstacles' positions

 ## Testing